 My interest in researching my grandfather’s part in the First World War sparked into life after a walking holiday in Snowdonia in the early nineties.
-Being there fired up the memories of the things he told me about him and his brothers at a time that would change their lives forever.
+Being there fired up the memories of the things he had told me about him and his brothers at a time that would change their lives forever.
 While there I revisited some of the sites “Grandpa” had shown us on an earlier family holiday when I was 10.
 Where I was expecting to see names on their local memorial, there was nothing.

 With no internet, no online records or downloads invented, it seemed writing a letter to the MOD records office and hoping for the best was as good as it could get.
 A few weeks later I received a reply.
 Something about officers’ files being ‘weeded’ and something else about records destroyed in the Blitz.
 There were a few lines, dates of embarkations and disembarkations – and he was 5ft 9.
 I couldn’t believe that documents about my Grandpa had been filed away, frozen in time for over 75 years.
 I was hooked.
 I sent two more letters asking about his younger brothers.
 One had similar success, the other drew a blank – not even listed as dead.
 No records or the wrong man.
 A soldier on the Helles Memorial in Turkey with a similar name – but not him.
-Charlie had come home to die.
+Charlie had made it home.
 I also had a lot more to learn.